Chemaclass/create-pr/README.md

 # create-pr

 A bash script that helps create your PRs.
-It normalised the PR title, description, assignee by default and initial label based on your branch name.
+It normalizes the PR title, description, assignee by default, and initial label based on your branch name.

 ## Current support